mattwang44/ML-DL-practice/PyTorch Tutorial/README.md

 # PyTorch Tutorial

 PyTorch notes & learning materials.
-Focusing on how to use PyTorch implementation of DL papers
+Focusing on how to use PyTorch and the implementation of DL papers using PyTorch.

 ## Reference
 1. [Prof. Pecu & her team](https://github.com/pecu/PyTorch_CSX)